sgwilbur/ibm-im-silent-installation-files/README.md

  *   Custom or old Context Roots (Namely for Jazz Migrations)
  *   Headless machines with no GUI
- *   Automated testing, laying down software to test against
+ *   Automated testing, laying down multiple copies of different version software to test against on a single machine

  The files themselves are straighforward to construct once you have a handle on the required properties.
 These examples are all for Jazz based products, you can see where they use local respositories rather than the jazz.net public repositories as I have not figured out how to resolve the authentication